 Scholarships aren’t always easy to get at the graduate level, but it’s not impossible.
 Some schools offer merit-based scholarships to incoming medical students who show exceptional academic capabilities and have a unique life experience.
 Students can also look into more individualized scholarships geared toward their location, specific area of study, or previous work experience.

 Scholarships are offered by colleges and universities, businesses, local organizations, churches, and more.
-While it may take some time to find scholarships you qualify for and apply for them, the end result could save you thousands in medical school tuition expenses.
+While it may take some time to search for scholarships you qualify for, the end result could save you thousands in medical school tuition expenses.

 Military Service

 Some medical professionals choose to obtain their medical degree by participating in a military physician program.
-The qualifications and commitment for each program vary, and the separate branches of the military, including the Army National Guard and Coast Guard, have different options.
+The qualifications and commitment for each program vary, and the separate branches of the military, including the Army National Guard and Navy Reserve, have different programs.

 Federal Financial Aid